Cadillac BLS

 The Cadillac BLS is a compact executive car that was marketed in Europe by Cadillac, sharing General Motors' Epsilon architecture, as a restyled variant of the Saab 9-3.
 Development was carried out by Saab and the car was manufactured in Trollhättan, Sweden, alongside the Saab 9-3 and the Saab 9-5.
 Sales of the saloon began in March 2006, with an estate joining the line for 2007.
 Starting in 2007, the BLS was sold in the Middle East, Mexico, South Africa and South Korea.
-It was never sold in the United States or in Canada.

 BLS production reached 3,257 in 2006 and 2,772 in 2007.
 Production ended in 2009.
+Until the GT4 was introduced in 2023, the BLS was the only Cadillac never sold in North America.

 Features

 The BLS was available with a diesel engine (a 1.9 L turbocharged four-cylinder) and two petrol engines (a 2.8 L turbocharged V6 and a 2.0 L available with two power levels).

 At 184.3 in in overall length, the BLS was almost six inches shorter than the CTS, the smallest Cadillac that was available in the United States or Canada.